juiceDeLemon/nvim-config/README.md

-hi, config done, just rust readme not here, and statusline snippet indicator
+hi, config done, just rust readme not here

 \*\*\*EVERYTIME YOU INSTALL PLUGINS THAT DO NOT NEED REQ() YOU NEED TO SET IT TO { "repo", lazy = false } OR IT WILL NOT WORK